 Thanks to a generous donation from the Dr. Phil Foundation, eight youth from limited means were given scholarships to attend Super Stars Musical Theater Camp, sponsored by Lyric Stage, Inc of Irving, TX.
 The participants will receive daily instruction from professional theater artists in vocal performance, musical theater dance, acting and technical theater.
 After completing the program, all 40 of the youth will perform in a production of “Oliver” at the Carpenter Performance Hall.

 Bill Wood, a member of the Board of Directors of the Dr. Phil Foundation and president of Bank of the West, is shown presenting the Dr. Phil Foundation's contribution to Dr. Steven Jones, founding producer and guest instructor.

 The Domestic Violence and Sexual Assault Coalition (DVSAC) in Grass Valley, California had been forced to completely eliminate shelter services due to budget cuts, which affected a 900-square-mile radius.
 As a result of our viewer's generosity, in the Dr. Phil episode, End the Silence on Domestic Violence: Abusive Exes, the Dr. Phil Foundation was able to provide sufficient funds needed to re-open the Grass Valley Shelter and keep it operating for four months.
-To support the Domestic Violence and Sexual Assault Coalition in Grass Valley and keep the shelter running longer, please make a donation here.

 For more information about Dr. Phil's campaign to End the Silence on Domestic Violence and how you can become a Silence Breaker, click here.